gesinger/debug-video/README.md

 For testing a packaged build yourself, `npm run package` builds both React and Electron and runs `electron-builder` to package everything together.
 The app is put into the `dist/` directory and can be installed by opening `debug.video-v#.#.#.dmg`.

 For releasing to others, macOS requires the code to be signed and notarized.
 This is done automatically by a GitHub action when a tag is pushed.
 It will create a draft of a release on the Releases page.
-Once that draft is published, users can download the `debug.video-v#.#.#.dmg` asset.
+Once that draft is published, users can download the `debug-video-v#.#.#.dmg` asset.

 The GitHub action can be viewed in the `.github` directory.
 The notarization script is `notarize.js`.
 The entitlements file is `entitlements.mac.plist`.